Ask the Pediatrician: Which Type of Milk Is Best for Toddlers?

 Shredded Cheese: ⅓ cup = 1 serving of dairy

-*2 servings of dairy are recommended daily for children between age 1 and 2, while 2½ servings are recommended for children between ages 2 and 3.
+Two servings of dairy are recommended daily for children between age 1 and 2, while 2.5 servings are recommended for children between ages 2 and 3.

+What do we mean by milk alternatives, exactly?
 Common milk alternatives include soy, coconut, rice and nut (cashew, almond) milk.
 Hemp milk, oat milk and milk made from pea protein are also available alternatives.
-Some will be found in the refrigerator next to cow’s milk while others are found in boxes in the beverage section of your supermarket.
+Some will be found in the refrigerator next to cow’s milk, while others are found in boxes in the beverage section of your supermarket.

 In general, milk alternatives contain fewer calories and protein than cow’s milk.
 However, the majority of milk alternatives are fortified with calcium and vitamin D, similar to the amounts found in cow’s milk.
-Some milk alternatives may also be fortified with protein, so it's always important to read labels.
-Of note, milk alternatives such as almond milk made at home will not be fortified and will likely be deficient in these nutrients.
+Some milk alternatives may also be fortified with protein, so it’s always important to read labels.
+Of note, milk alternatives made at home, such as almond milk, won’t be fortified and will likely be deficient in these nutrients.

-Results from a recent study show that children who drink milk alternatives may be shorter than children who consume cow’s milk.
+It’s possible that the lower levels of protein found in milk alternatives can impact children’s growth.
+Results from one study show that children who drink milk alternatives may be shorter than children who consume cow’s milk.
 The study, published in The American Journal of Clinical Nutrition, collected data from over 5,000 healthy Canadian children from 2 to 6 years old.
 The authors stated that each cup of milk alternative that a child drank each day was associated with an average decrease of 0.4 centimeters in height.
 A potential reason why their growth was lower?
 Many of these alternative milks do not contain enough protein and fat.
 More studies are needed to confirm this relationship, but the results do help raise awareness of the nutritional differences of milk and milk alternatives.

 A Note About Soy Milk